Go to Standard disclaimer, valid for all notes – and other disclaimers.

 I am also Aclassifier/aclassifier (and real name) on Facebook, Twitter, LinkedIn, Tumblr and Instagram, but that activity is zero to low.
 I am here.
 There also is a aclassifier.wordpress.com page, but it only points to here.
 I have Vipps and PayPal.me.
 I am also Aclassifier on Wikipedia.

-Standard disclaimer: valid for all blog notes: I have no affiliation with any of the companies or persons I mention in my notes.
+Standard disclaimer: valid for all blog notes.
+I have no affiliation with any of the companies or persons I mention in my notes.
 I have no ads, there’s no money involved, no gifts are accepted.
 No donations, no affiliate advertisements, no rewards and no supporter support!
 I write what I think is right, and I strive to do it carefully.
 It’s entirely a hobby with no income of any sort.
 Just fun and expenses.
 A site a year doesn’t cost much, and I get my pension independent of what I present on my web pages.
 I always ask for permission to publish material that is not my own, and always refer to the source.
 Some time I have also paid, if I think it necessary to keep my writing going.
 Repeating, I don’t have ads on my site.
 I don’t sell products/services on my site.
 I don’t promote a business on my site.
 If there are more don’ts, just add them!

 Work disclaimer: Those blog notes and home pages discussing (mostly computer) science- and technology related matter (at http://www.teigfam.net/oyvind and below) do not reveal any product sensitive technical data or technology of my previous employer Autronica Fire and Security (AFS) (I retired in June 2017).
 In addition, none of what I write about has independent economic value (actual or potential) to AFS.
 Also, I was not writing on behalf of or at the request of AFS.